olistik/atti-online/README.md

 ```

 It currently performs 10 batches each covering the fetch of 50 records therefore covering a total amount of 500 records.

+## License

+This project is licensed under the AGPLv3.